Sara (2015 film)

 Sara, formerly known as Que Sera Sera (雛妓), is a 2015 Hong Kong psychological thriller film directed by Herman Yau and starring Charlene Choi and Simon Yam.
 The film was released on March 5, 2015.

 Plot

 After being sexually abused as a child by her stepfather, Sara (Choi) runs away from home, earns her own keep and spends her nights in various locales, including country parks and fast-food joints that stay open 24 hours.

 While hanging around the Tsim Sha Tsui East promenade late one evening, she meets the gentlemanly, middle-aged Kam Ho-yin (Simon Yam Tat-wah).
-The two embark on a complex relationship that involves his getting her into a good school and a new life she chooses to take.
+The two embark on a complex relationship that involves him getting her into a good school and a new life she chooses to take.